sd_question(

 Live randomization

-One approach is to generate the random labels in the server code chunk “live”, meaning that the labels will be generated when the survey is first loaded.
-For example, here I generate three random numbers between 1 and 100 and use them to create the option labels for a multiple choice question:
+One approach is to generate the random labels in the server function “live”, meaning that the labels will be generated when the survey is first loaded.
+For example, let’s say in my server function I generate three random numbers between 1 and 100 and use them to create the option labels for a multiple choice question:

 # Create a vector of options